Charles, Duke of Vendôme: Accord with England

 Negotiations for peace with England took place in the summer of 1525.
 Finally, on 30 August, at the English palace of The More, a treaty was agreed.
 By its terms, hostilities between England and France would cease.
 A defensive league was to be established including the participation of England, France, Hungary, Navarre, Scotland, the Papacy, the duc de Lorraine and others.
 Between England and France there would be free movement of peoples and goods.
 Henry VIII would release his French hostages that were held as security for the French payment of Tournai (which had been sold to the French in 1518).
-The English king would renounce all his rights in France, and assist in the securing of François' release for 'reasonable terms'.
+The English king would renounce all his rights in France, and assist in the securing of Francis' release for 'reasonable terms'.
 The French for their part, would give the English 2,000,000 écus in the form of 100,000 écus annuities paid every year in two instalments, May and November.
 The pensions the French crown had provided to English princes would be restored.
-In the absence of François, to ensure the French abiding by this treaty, Louise and, the king's eldest son the duc de Bretagne would be obliged to appear before an ecclesiastical tribunal to request excommunication should they fail to uphold the terms.
+In the absence of Francis, to ensure the French abiding by this treaty, Louise and, the king's eldest son the Duke of Brittany would be obliged to appear before an ecclesiastical tribunal to request excommunication should they fail to uphold the terms.
 The French debt to the English was pledged against eight bonnes villes of France, and nine nobles (among whom were the maréchal de Montmorency, the vicomte de Lautrec, the seigneur de Brienne, the duc de Longueville and the duc de Vendôme and his two brothers).
-François would have to validate the peace within three months, by letter if still in Imperial captivity.
+Francis would have to validate the peace within three months, by letter if still in Imperial captivity.

 The peace was published in France on 22 September and on 27 September a text for the subjects of the French crown was distributed.
 It failed to mention the sums the government had paid to ensure tranquillity on the borders.
 Vendôme and the other nobles kept quiet about the obligations the peace imposed on them.
 The parlement would register the peace on 20 October, to be followed by the reticent city of Paris a few weeks later.